Experiment 3: Phase Sequence Measurements

-A wattmeter can also be used to determine the phase sequence.
-A 3-phase inductive load can be connected and a wattmeter is used such that ia is passed through the current coil of the wattmeter, then the reading of the wattmeter will be proportional to either cos( 30 + phi) or cos(30 – phi) depending on whether V12 or V13 is applied to the voltage coil.
+There are many possible ways to determine the sequence.
+A wattmeter can be used to determine the phase sequence.
+A 3-phase inductive load can be connected and a wattmeter is used such that Ia is passed through the current coil of the wattmeter, then the reading of the wattmeter will be proportional to either cos( 30 + phi) or cos(30 – phi) depending on whether V12 or V13 is applied to the voltage coil.
 Other methods, discussed below, depend on unbalanced polyphase circuit phenomena.

 If lamp a is brighter than lamp b the phase sequence of the line to line voltages is ab, bc, ca. If lamp b is brighter than lamp a, the phase sequence is ab, ca, bc.